Chessfull/PatikaBootcamp/README.md

-# This is a project that includes tasks and practises at Patika+ Full Stack Web Developer Bootcamp.
+## This is a project that includes tasks and practises at Patika+ Full Stack Web Developer Bootcamp.

-##Task-Practise List
+### Task-Practise List

-**patikaGreeting** //Simple console app for greeting myself
+_patikaGreeting_ >> Simple console app for greeting myself